 However, perhaps approaching the cycle in terms of the genres Lovecraft wrote in is the problem.
-Generally readers generally know Lovecraft through his stories first and then discover his other literary works such as his poetry and his letters, and therefore we come to Fungi From Yuggoth with categories based upon his fiction in mind.
+Generally readers generally come know Lovecraft through his stories first, and then go on to discover his other literary works such as his poetry and his letters.
+Therefore we tend to come to Fungi From Yuggoth with categories based upon his fiction in mind.

 Typically a new reader coming to the Lovecraft canon will be reading his Cthulhu Mythos tales first, and given the tantalising nature of this created mythology the novice will then be scouring all his works for further references and allusions.
 And as one progresses though his body of work or delves into the work of Lovecraft criticism, you soon begin to pick up the idea that different tales fit into different schools of stories.
-And once you are well versed in all things HPL, then one can play the time honoured game of ‘Mythos or not’ as there is much debate over which stories count as Cthulhuvian tales.
-For example, should you ever wanted to stir up a nest of Lovecraft scholars simply ask whether The Colour Out Of Space belongs to the Mythos.
+And once you are well versed in all things HPL, then one can play the time honoured game of ‘Mythos or not’ - for there is much debate over which stories count as Cthulhuvian tales.
+For example, should you ever wanted to stir up a nest of Lovecraft scholars simply ask whether The Colour Out Of Space belongs to the Mythos - differing opinions will fill the air like a swarm of angry wasps!

 However it should be noted that Lovecraft himself did not acknowledge any such distinctions.
-Although in hindsight we may discern evolving trends in his fiction career, for example the series of Dreamlands stories he wrote in the early ‘20s after he discovered the works of Lord Dunsany, reading his fiction chronologically one can track such influences come and go and see his own approach developing.
+In hindsight we may discern evolving trends in the development of his fiction - for example the series of Dreamlands stories he wrote in the early ‘20s after he discovered the works of Lord Dunsany.
+And reading his fiction chronologically one can track such influences as they come and go, and see his own approach and onw literary voice developing.
 Lovecraft himself was merely trying with each successive work to create the perfect weird tale, and the creation of what we now refer to as the Cthulhu Mythos was just one of the literary devices he employed to evoke the feelings of fear and cosmic awe he was striving for.

-Therefore when we read Fungi From Yuggoth and begin slotting the sonnets into different categories, we are in fact creating artificial divisions; build critical walls that obscure whatever continuity may be there in the complete cycle.
-And if we dispense with these literary classifications and concentrate on the content, tone and atmosphere of the verses, Fungi From Yuggoth begins to appear far more coherent.
+Therefore when we read Fungi From Yuggoth and begin slotting the sonnets into different categories, we are in fact creating artificial divisions; building critical walls that obscure whatever continuity may be there in the complete cycle.
+And if we dispense with these literary classifications and concentrate on the imagery, tone and atmosphere of the verses, Fungi From Yuggoth begins to appear far more coherent.

 To begin, if we survey the placement of the different varieties of verse, although the content and style may seem to be randomly jumping around, there is a distinct flow.
 It is telling that the more philosophical vignettes cluster around the close of the cycle, seeming to serve as conclusions to the motifs explored.
-Similarly other themes are found nestling close to each other.
+Similarly throughout the cycle other verses that share similaritys of theme or content are found nestling close to each other.

 However after taking a fresh look at the cycle, I believe the arrangement goes further than Lovecraft merely orchestrating recurring themes.
 Examining closely each verse, they appear to pick up on a specific element from their immediate predecessor.
 While some sonnets echo their predecessors’ dominant concepts or continue a theme, but other transitions are almost cinematic with verses sharing a similar location or geography.